oasci/pitt-biosc1540-2024f/content/assessments/assignments/06/index.md

 ??? success "Solution"

     Molecular dynamics (MD) simulations reveal dynamic properties of proteins by tracking atomistic movements over time, capturing both small-scale atomic vibrations and large-scale conformational changes.
     Unlike static structures obtained through methods like X-ray crystallography or cryo-electron microscopy, MD simulations provide time-resolved trajectories.
-This allows MD to represent protein flexibility, exploring a protein's conformational landscape, which is critical for understanding biological functions that rely on motion, such as binding, signaling, and catalysis.
+    This allows MD to capture protein flexibility, exploring a protein's conformational landscape, which is critical for understanding biological functions that rely on motion, such as binding, signaling, and catalysis.

 ## Q02